nspokes22/NP-Complete/exact_solution/README.md

 # NP-Complete
 To run the exact solution, copy and paste one of the test cases to the clipboard.
 Navigate to the folder containing exact-solution.py, then run 'python exact-solution.py'.
 Now, paste the test case into the command line from the clipboard.
+To run all the test cases automatically, change your directory to the exact_solution directory, then run ./run_test_cases.sh.
+This works the same for the approximate solution, except it requires a time be inputted as a command line argument.